-The Medical Benefits Chart on the following pages lists the services Tufts Medicare Preferred HMO Basic Rx covers and what you pay out-of-pocket for each service.
-Part D prescription drug coverage is in Chapter 5.
-The services listed in the Medical Benefits Chart are covered only when the following coverage requirements are met:
+The Medical Benefits Chart on the following pages lists the services Tufts Medicare Preferred HMO Basic Rx Custom covers and what you pay out-of-pocket for each service.
+Part D

 - Your Medicare covered services must be provided according to the coverage guidelines established by Medicare. - Your services (including medical care, services, supplies, equipment, and Part B prescription drugs) must be medically necessary.
 Medically necessary means that the services, supplies, or drugs are needed for the prevention, diagnosis, or treatment of your medical condition and meet accepted standards of medical practice. - You receive your care from a network provider.
-In most cases, care you receive from an out-of-network provider will not be covered unless it is emergency or urgent care or unless your plan or a network provider has given you a referral.
+In most cases, care you receive from an out-of-network provider will not be covered, unless it is emergent or urgent care or unless your plan or a network provider has given you a referral.
 This means that you will have to pay the provider in full for the services furnished. - You have a primary care provider (a PCP) who is providing and overseeing your care.
 In most situations, your PCP must give you approval in advance before you can see other providers in the plan's network.
 This is called giving you a referral. - Some of the services listed in the Medical Benefits Chart are covered only if your doctor or other network provider gets approval in advance (sometimes called prior authorization) from us.
-Covered services that need approval in advance are marked in the Medical Benefits Chart in bold italics.
+Covered services that need approval in advance are marked in bold italics, in the Medical Benefits Chart.